 Hardship Withdrawal Appeal

 Students have the right to appeal for a Hardship Withdrawal with the Academic Affairs Office.
 Consideration of a Hardship Withdrawal is limited to certain criteria which may include, but is not limited to: hospitalization of the student, the death of an immediate family member during the semester of the withdrawal, the student being assigned to active military duty or jury duty for more than three consecutive days during the term.
+The student must have withdrawn from, or failed, all courses in the affected term for the appeal to be considered.
 The appeal must be submitted in writing to the Academic Affairs Office no later than one week into the following term.
 All decisions on appeals of hardship withdrawals rendered by the Academic Affairs Office shall be final.

 The responsibility to register for classes and drop those classes that are no longer desired to be taken resides solely with the student.
 Classes in which students no longer desire to participate should be dropped during registration or the drop/add period.
 The “No Show” process is the college’s administrative recordkeeping process and students should not attempt to use or rely on this process to ensure classes are removed from their schedules.